 Learn about Santorini’s history

 Santorini hasn’t always been this picture-perfect slice of Greek whitewashed perfection.
-The island has a long and dramatic history, and there are a couple of museums in Fira where you can find out more about it.
+The island has a long and dramatic history, and there are a few museums in Fira where you can find out more about it.
 Santorini was originally inhabited by the Minoans until a huge volcanic eruption blew the middle right out of the island and formed the caldera.

 Watch the sunset

-Head out on the water
+Head out on the water on a boat trip